 Leaders must be able to own the diversity objectives and policy changes, because they are not going to come from middle managers, and nothing is going to happen if they don’t own it.
 Tone from the top and sponsorship is critical.

 Listen to the pulse of the organisation, have informal talks and discussions on diversity issues and concerns, so that it can build as an input to policy changes.
-While people generally don’t have the power to approve or generate policies, they do have the power to say something about it, and it’s up to the leaders to take that and drive the policy changes and implementation.Posted about 2 years ago
+While people generally don’t have the power to approve or generate policies, they do have the power to say something about it, and it’s up to the leaders to take that and drive the policy changes and implementation.Posted almost 3 years ago